Photo of author

 2. Be Clear About Your Main Benefit

-Don’t list features!
-Turn features into benefits and make sure you put the most important one in your headline.
-Your headline is an ad for your content that has to convince the audience that your content has the answers they are looking for.
-If you promise them value in the headline, they will click through to get it.
+Don't list features, turn features into benefits and put the most important one up front.
+Your headline is an ad for your content.
+If you promise value in the headline, readers will click through to get it.
+If people don't click, they've still seen your offer, which is a win.

 You can test different benefits to find out what works best.